Keyboard shortcuts

 fn main() {

-// Updates require the full resource data, including the ID
+// Updates require the full resource data, including the ID and schemas

 let update_data = json!({